levyvix/email_qbit/README.md

 1. When a torrent download completes, QBitTorrent executes the Python script
 2. The script receives the torrent name as a command-line argument
-3. It creates an email with the download completion notification
+3. The `QBittorrentEmailSender` class is instantiated and loads the configuration
-4. The email is sent using Gmail's SMTP server
+4. The `send_email()` method creates and sends the notification email
 5. You receive the notification at your specified email address
+6. The process is logged for monitoring and debugging

 ## Troubleshooting

 - Make sure your Gmail account has "Less secure app access" enabled or use an App Password
-- Verify that the Python path in QBitTorrent is correct
+- Verify that the paths in the QBitTorrent configuration are correct
 - Check that your firewall isn't blocking the SMTP connection
 - Ensure your Gmail account has 2FA enabled if using App Passwords
 - Verify that your `.env` file is properly configured and in the same directory as `main.py`
+- Check the logs for any error messages or issues
+- Ensure all environment variables in `.env` are properly set with the correct values
+- If you encounter any UV-related issues, try updating UV to the latest version
+- If the script doesn't run, verify that both the UV executable and main.py paths are correct